Poetry and prose

 Where the Dead Sit Talking by Brandon Hobson

 The Red Nation Podcast.
-The Red Nation is a coalition dedicated to the liberation of Indigenous peoples from colonialism.
-They do this through centering Indigenous agendas and struggles in direct action, advocacy, mobilization, and education.
-Their podcast addresses the marginalization and invisibility of Native struggles within mainstream social justice organizing, and foregrounds the targeted destruction and violence towards Native life and land.
+The Red Nation is a coalition dedicated to the liberation of Indigenous peoples from colonialism through direct action, advocacy, mobilization, and education.

 Unreserved Podcast.
 Introduces listeners to indigenous storytellers, culture makers and community shakers from across the country (Canada).